-Thankfully, for young adults at university, these challenges usually form a very positive, exciting and fun period.
+Thankfully, for young adults at university, these challenges usually result in a very positive, exciting and fun period.
 However, as with most worthwhile challenges, it is perfectly normal for it all to feel demanding, disorientating, tiring and difficult at times.
 Sometimes you might feel anxious, confused, exhausted, upset or lonely, as you encounter new situations, and navigate your own personal growth at university.
 Simply talking about this with those around you can help remind you that the experiences you face, and the ways in which you react, are often normal, important and healthy parts of your personal development.

-In this light, your own sense of wellbeing can include building resilience to feeling unwell.
-It is a way of accepting that you will certainly encounter adversity and struggle, and that you will develop coping skills to deal with them.
+In this light, your own sense of wellbeing can include resilience to feeling unwell.
+It’s a way of accepting that you will certainly encounter adversity and struggle, and that you will develop coping skills to deal with them.

 There might also be times, though, when you need some kind of further support.
-Like all good universities, Utrecht University views students’ health and welfare seriously and there is a range of help and guidance available.
+Like all good universities, Utrecht University views students’ health and welfare seriously and there is a range of help and guidance readily available.